ACINQ/bitcoin-lib/README.md

 * block headers, block and tx parsing
 * tx creation, signature and verification
 * script parsing and execution (including OP_CLTV and OP_CSV)
-* pay to public key tx
-* pay to script tx / multisig tx
+* standard scripts (p2pkh, p2sh, p2wpkh, p2wsh)
 * BIP 32 (deterministic wallets)
 * BIP 39 (mnemonic code for generating deterministic keys)
 * BIP 173 (Base32 address format for native v0-16 witness outputs)
 * BIP 174 (Partially Signed Bitcoin Transaction Format)
 * BIP 350 (Bech32m format)

+It is actually a wrapper on top of our [Kotlin Bitcoin Library](https://github.com/ACINQ/bitcoin-kmp) that makes it easier to use in scala projects.
+All the features are implemented in Kotlin in the `fr.acinq.bitcoin` namespace and the scala wrappers can be found in the `fr.acinq.bitcoin.scalacompat` namespace.

 ## Objectives

 Our goal is not to re-implement a full Bitcoin node but to build a library that can be used to build applications that rely on bitcoind to interface with the Bitcoin network (to retrieve and index transactions and blocks, for example...).
 We use it very often to build quick prototypes and test new ideas.
-Besides, some parts of the protocole are fairly simple and "safe" to re-implement (BIP32/BIP39 for example), especially for indexing/analysis purposes.
-And, of course, we use it for our own work on Lightning (see https://github.com/ACINQ/eclair).
+Besides, some parts of the protocol are fairly simple and "safe" to re-implement (BIP32/BIP39 for example), especially for indexing/analysis purposes.
+And, of course, we use it for our own work on Lightning (see <https://github.com/ACINQ/eclair>).

 ## Status

-* [X] Message parsing (blocks, transactions, inv, ...)
+* [X] Message parsing (blocks, transactions, ...)
 * [X] Building transactions (P2PK, P2PKH, P2SH, P2WPKH, P2WSH)
 * [X] Signing transactions
 * [X] Verifying signatures